MissionMarsFourthHorizon/operation-remote-resupply/Module 5 (Draft)/Operation Remote Resupply, Part 5.md

 	The first step is to compute the number of milliseconds that have elapsed since January 1, 1970, in Universal Time:
 	```

-1. Insert a new executable cell and enter the code below.
+1. Insert a new executable cell and enter the following code:

 	```C#
 	DateTime value = DateTime.UtcNow;